 We can direct bill most of the large extended health insurers!
-We can bill: Bluecross, GreenShield, Manulife, Sunlife, Canada Life, RWAM, Johnston Group and many more) Bluecross, GreenShield, DVA, ICBC, RCMP, and more please contact the clinic for more information.
-Please note that some insurers only pat the patient.
+We can bill: Telus e-Claims (Manulife, Sunlife, Canada Life, RWAM, Johnston Group and many more) Bluecross, GreenShield, DVA, ICBC, RCMP.
+Please contact the clinic for more information.
+Please note that some insurers only pay the patient.
 We ask that you pay for your treatments each visit.

 Do you treat ICBC and WorkSafe claims?

-ICBC, yes.
 As of January 2018 we no longer treat Worksafe BC injuries.
-Check with your Case Manager regarding your coverage details and bring your Claim number with you on your first Appointment.
+Check with your Case Manager regarding your coverage details.

 Do you treat RCMP and Veteran Affairs patients?

 Yes.
 For Veteran Affairs sometimes a Doctors referral is required.
 We are required to call for pre-approval for New Patients.
 Please call our office for more details.

 What are your payment options?

 We accept Visa, MasterCard, Debit/Interac and cash.
 A receipt will always be issued for each treatment.
 We also can do “contactless payments.”
 This is where we can store a credit card in our encrypted, secure, online system.
 This provides a safe and fast method of payment for you and our employees.